Accurx Batch Messaging is part of Accurx Plus - a premium tier of Accurx Desktop. Learn more about Accurx Plus, including how to get access here.

 Next, you need to choose who your message will be sent to.
 This is done by uploading a CSV file of patients to be contacted.

-๐ด Your upload needs to contain the following columns
+Your upload needs to contain the following columns

-SystmOne: NHS Number, Telecom Number (Mobile Number) and Date of Birth***
+• Telecom Number (Mobile Number)

-(**Users can add the patient's NHS Number, Telecom Number (Mobile Number) and Date of Birth in addition to their EMIS number however, we will not check this against your GPSoc (EMIS) and so, if you use a global reporting platform, patients not registered with your practice will be sent this message unless removed from the list.)
+(**Users can add the patient's NHS Number, Telecom Number (Mobile Number) and Date of Birth in addition to their EMIS number however, we will not check this against your GPSoc (EMIS) and so, if you use a global reporting platform, patients not registered with your organisation will be sent this message unless removed from the list.)

 (***For SystmOne organisations only, if you would like each patient's text to contain their own name at the start e.g. "Dear Joe" then you will also need patient name as a column too! )

-If you need guidance on how to do this, take a look here for EMIS and here for SystmOne ๐ด
+If you need guidance on how to do this, take a look here for EMIS and here for SystmOne

 Once you have prepared your CSV, click "Upload a CSV" and you'll be able to select the file from your computer to upload.